MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ms.custom: think-tank
 ---

-# Refactor an on-premises application to an Azure App Service web app and a SQL managed instance
+# Refactor an on-premises application to an App Service web app and a SQL managed instance

 This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET application that's running on VMware virtual machines (VMs) as part of a migration to Azure.
 The Contoso team migrates the application front-end VM to an Azure App Service web app.
 The article also shows how Contoso migrates the application database to an Azure SQL managed instance.

-The SmartHotel360 application that we use in this example is provided as open-source software.
+The SmartHotel360 application that's used in this example is provided as open-source software.
 If you want to use it for your own testing purposes, you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).

 ## Business drivers